-Term Expected

-Target Real Rate

-Asset Class Index Allocation of Return

-Core Fixed Income Barclasy Aggregate 30.00% 0.80%

-Broad US Equities Russell 3000 55.00% 6.90%

-Developed Foreign Equities MSCI ACWI ex USA 15.00% 7.55%

-Arithmetic return

 Actuarial Assumptions

-Assumed Inflation - Mean 3.25%
+Assumed Inflaction - Mean 3.25%

-Assumed Inflation - Standard
+Assumed Inflation - Standard Deviation 2.00%

-Deviation 2.00%

-Portfolio Arithmetic Mean Ret urn 8.42%
+Portfolio Arithmetic Mean Return 8.42%

-Portfolio Long-Term Expecte d Geometric Rate of Return 7.50%
+Portfolio Long-Term Expected Geometric Rate of Return 7.50%

-Assumed Investment Expense 0.40%
+Assumed Investment Expenses 0.40%

-Long-Term Expected Geor Investment Expenses netric Rate of Return, Net c of 7.10%
+Long-Term Expected Geometric Rate of Return.
+Net of Investment Expenses 7.10%

 Discount Rate

 The discount rate used to measure the total pension liability was 7.10%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate.
 Based on these assumptions, the pension plans' net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension plan investment expense but without reduction for pension plan administrative expense.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension plan liability.
+The long-term expected rate of return was determined net of pension plan investment expense but without reduction for pension plan administrative expense.